mgenware/mingru-models/README.md

 export default userTA;
 ```

-Note that action name will have function name included and you don't need to type it, in the example above, a `select` with a name `UserProfile` would become `SelectUserProfile`, an `update` with a name `UserProfile` would become `UpdateUserProfile`, and a `deleteOne` with a name `ByID` would be `DeleteByID`.
+Note that action name will have function name included and you don't need to type it, in the example above, a `select` action with a name of `UserProfile` would become `SelectUserProfile`, an `update` action with a name of `UserProfile` would become `UpdateUserProfile`, and a `deleteOne` action with a name of `ByID` would be `DeleteByID`.

 Belows are dd-model supported action methods: